aakers24/THM/Attacktive_Directory/Attacktive_Directory.md

 * I needed to add the `<target ip>     spookysec.local` to /etc/hosts

-* Now I can ASREProast the users I've found
+* Now I can use impacket's `GetNPUsers` to ASREProast the users I've found

 * I used John the Ripper to crack the ASREProasted account

 * Using smbclient I listed the shares and then accessed them.
 One share had some encoded creds and I decoded them with cyberchef.

+* Next I used Impacket's secretsDump `<path>/secretsdump.py <domain>/<user>:<pass>@<domain>` to dump more credentials where user:pass are taken from the backup creds

+* Using evil-winrm and the NTLM hash for Administrator user, I logged in to the target.

-*
+* Grab the flags!